 - are less responsive to spicy foods;

-- are more afraid of the dentist, and feel toothaches stronger;
+- are more afraid of the dentist, and feel toothaches more stronlyr;

-- are at a greater risk of diseases such as sclerosis and endometriosis.
+- are at a greater risk of diseases such as sclerosis and endometriosis, as well as melanoma.

-A widely believed myth claimed that redheads were more likely to bleed heavier, up to the point where some surgeons refused to carry out complicated surgeries, due to a fear of excessive bleeding.
-Well,
+A widely believed myth claimed that redheads were more likely to bleed more heavily, up to the point where some surgeons refused to carry out complicated surgeries, due to a fear of excessive bleeding.
+That idea, however, is far less substantiated.

 Tougher than others

-So, we do know that the same variants that give redheads their distinctive hair hue have significant other effects, especially on how they feel pain, but also on a predisposition towards certain diseases.
-Animal studies seem to indicate that redheads may react better to some drugs, and worse to others, than the general population.
+So, we do know that the same variants that give redheads their distinctive hair hue have significant other effects.
+In addition to these, some animal studies seem to indicate that redheads may react better to some drugs, and worse to others, compared with the general population.
 Hopefully, future studies can help us better understand these genetic differences, and help us tailor better custom treatments.

 “It seems that MC1R is involved in central functions in the brain, and we know that subgroups like MC2R, MC3R and MC4R, which are also linked to redheads, have considerable involvement in brain functions.
 This could be the key to explaining why redheads are a little different to other people,” says Arendt-Nielsen.

-For now, let’s just keep in mind that redheads are a bit different than most people.
+We may not understand the exact mechanisms which cause these differences, but for now, let’s just keep in mind that redheads are a bit different from most people.
 They’re certainly not witches, and they’re often tougher than the rest of us — but sometimes, they’re also more vulnerable.